Skip to the content.

 Environment Setup

-You can use your own text editor, the online editor at planning.domains, but I would recommend using Visual Studio Code with the PDDL extension, which will give you syntax higlighting, hover-over information, auto-completion, plan visualization and validation and more.
+You can use your own text editor, the online editor at planning.domains, but I would recommend using Visual Studio Code with the PDDL extension built by the amazing Jan Dolejsi, which will give you syntax higlighting, hover-over information, auto-completion, plan visualization and validation and more.
 It also automatically downloads the VAL binaries and.

 Components of PDDL